preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 Using OpenAI
 -----------------
-If available, you can use OpenAI to SUGGEST changes to the text, or maybe even to suggest the text for you.
+If available, you can use OpenAI to suggest changes to the text, or maybe even to suggest some text for you.

-If OpenAI is available, you use the following icon to start tyhe option:
+If OpenAI is available, you use the following icon to start the option:

 .. image:: openai-icon.png